ATTORNEYS FOR NEW YORK BICYCLISTS HIT BY CARS AND TRUCKS

 Typically in New York State, there are over 5,000 accidents in which bicycle riders were hit by cars or trucks. over half of these involved moderate to severe personal injuries or fatalities.
 In the New York City area bicycle riders share the roads with cars and trucks and unfortunately accidents are a common factor of life for many bicyclists.

-For over a decade our New York bicycle accident lawyers have protected New York’s bicycle riding community in New York City and all of the Westchester towns.
+For over a decade our New York bicycle accident lawyers have protected New York’s bicycle riding community in New York City and all of its towns.
 New York City, especially Manhattan, has a large number of food delivery people, messenger services and commuters who ride bicycles.
 In fact, New York City’s statistics show that there has been an increase in cycling of 13% between 2009 and 2010 which was measured by counting the number of bicycles coming over the commuter brides such as the Queensboro and the Brooklyn Bridge into Manhattan.

 Fortunately, for New York’s bicyclists, the law is on your side and so are our accident lawyers.
 New York’s vehicle and traffic law requires that all drivers of cars and trucks exercise due care to avoid colliding with any bicyclist upon any roadway and shall give warning by sounding the horn when necessary.
 Therefore the onus is clearly on the car or truck driver to avoid hitting cyclists.